Kitty Pryde: Publication history

+1980s and 1990s: Creation and introduction

 Kitty Pryde was introduced into the X-Men title as the result of a Marvel Comics editorial dictate that the series depict a school for mutant children.
 The Uncanny X-Men artist John Byrne named Kitty Pryde after a classmate he met in art school (Canada's Alberta College of Art and Design) in 1973.
 Byrne had told Pryde he liked her name and asked her permission to use it, promising to name his first original comics character after her.
 Byrne drew the character to slightly resemble an adolescent Sigourney Weaver.

 The fictional Kitty Pryde first appeared in The Uncanny X-Men #129 (January 1980), by writer Chris Claremont and artist Byrne, as a highly intelligent 13-year-old girl.
 Claremont said several elements of the character's personality were derived from those of X-Men editor Louise Simonson's daughter, Julie.
 Claremont and Byrne made the new character a full-fledged X-Man in issue #139, where she was codenamed "Sprite".
 She was the main character in issues #141–142, the "Days of Future Past" storyline, where she is possessed by the consciousness of her older self, "Kate", who time travels from a dystopian future back to the present to get the X-Men to help her prevent an eventual mass extermination of mutants.
 The six-issue miniseries Kitty Pryde and Wolverine (1984–1985), written by Claremont, is a coming-of-age storyline in which she matures from a girl to a young woman, adopting the new name "Shadowcat".

+In the late 1980s, Kitty joined the British-based super team, Excalibur, where she remained for roughly ten years before coming back to the X-Men.

+Kitty Pryde appeared in three 3-issue miniseries in the 1990s; she teamed up with Pete Wisdom in 1996 for Pryde and Wisdom, recruited by S.H.I.E.L.D. in 1997 for Kitty Pryde, Agent of S.H.I.E.L.D., and with Rachel Summers for 1999's X-Men: True Friends.
+True Friends was initially planned as a 1984 graphic novel by Chris Claremont, starring Pryde and Magik, but it was never published.